 Skills and Training

 As a Registered Training Organisation, Ambrose Treacy College is able to provide students with training that results in qualifications and statements of attainment that are recognised and accepted by industry and other educational institutions throughout Australia.
-The College offers a diverse range of Vocational Education and Training (VET) pathways for students.
+The College offers a diverse range of Skills and Training (VET) pathways for students.

 More information can be found in the VET Handbook